martinpihrt/OSPy-plugins/plugins/system_update/README.md

   For this function required E-mail plugin.

 * E-mail subject:
-  tTe subject of the E-mail being sent.
+  The subject of the E-mail being sent.

 * Show in footer:
   Show data from plugin in footer on home page.